-&lt;sup>aLengths are reported by calendar year, except for Western Australia and South Australia, which are by financial year (e.g. 1998 represents the financial year 1998-99) to cover the summer season
+^aLengths are reported by calendar year, except for Western Australia, which are by financial year (e.g. 1998 represents the financial year 1998-99) and South Australia, which are by fishing season, to cover the summer season

-Figure 3: Length frequency of SBT purse seine catch in Australian waters raised to total catch, 2002-03 to 2010-11 fishing seasons (source: tow cage size monitoring database)
+Figure 3 Length frequency of SBT purse seine catch in Australian waters raised to total catch, 2004-05 to 2011-12 fishing seasons (source: tow cage size monitoring database)

-Figure 4: Length frequency histograms for retained SBT longline catch in Australian waters raised to total catch, 2001-02 to 2009-10 quota years (source: AFMA observer data and processor monitoring data)
+Figure 4 Length frequency histograms for retained SBT longline catch in Australian waters raised to total catch, 2003-04 to 2010-11 quota years (source: AFMA observer data and processor monitoring data)

-Figure 5: Length frequency of SBT measured by Australian observers on Japanese longliners fishing in the Tasmania region, 1988 to 1997.
+Figure 5 Length frequency of SBT measured by Australian observers on Japanese longliners fishing in the Tasmania region, 1988 to 1997.
 The data include small SBT tagged and released by observers.

-Fleet size and distribution
+3 Fleet size and distribution

-In 2009-10, a total of 23 commercial fishing vessels landed SBT in Australian waters.
+In 2010-11 (Year 2 of the 2009-11 fishing season), a total of 18 commercial fishing vessels landed SBT in Australian waters.